Changes to ReMotion Impact Dashboard

 Compliance Rate: the percentage of amputees who continue to use the ReMotion Knee six months after fitting

-- percentage of amputees fit who are still wearing their knee six months after the fitting (“Compliance Rate”)
+Satisfaction Rate: the percentage of amputees who are satisfied with the ReMotion Knee six months after fitting

 Failure Rate: the percentage of ReMotion Knees that break and require replacement